umd-lib/searchumd/README.md

   "postgresql-devel" packages)
 * MySQL client to be installed (on RedHat, the "mysql-devel").
 This is a requirement from the NCSU Quick Search Rails engine.

-The application uses the "dotenv" gem to configure the production environment.
-The gem expects a ".env" file in the root directory to contain the environment variables that are provided to Ruby.
-A sample "env_example" file has been provided to assist with this process.
-Simply copy the "env_example" file to ".env" and fill out the parameters as appropriate.

-The configured .env file should _not_ be checked into the Git repository, as it contains credential information.

 [1]: https://github.com/NCSU-Libraries/quick_search